I am so sorry to hear this Rick was my HERO!

 There must be hundreds of us who wore the Air Force blue who knew and respected Rick.
 I'm very proud to have been a Hun wingman with him at Chaumont, France.
 His early death has Beverly & me in a state of great sorrow.
 Linda, we are here if you need us.
 Glenn & Bev

-Rick was Wing Commander at Lambert when I got in the MoANG at Jefferson Barracks 22 years ago.
+Mrs. Layman, Rick was Wing Commander at Lambert when I got in the MoANG at Jefferson Barracks 22 years ago.
 We were often at various dinners and Guard Association events.
 He was a man's man, a leader's leader, a tremendous example of what it means to be a warrior.
 He will be missed.
 May he rest in peace and may you, and your family, have consolation at this time of loss.
+Father Joe Weber

 I was proud to be his Beta Brother.
 He was truly a Man of Principle.
 My deepest sympathies to his family -I,m sure he left the world a better place.